 NCTA 2019 Summer Institute for K-12 teachers of all subjects

-Tradition, Exchange, and Innovation in Art: An Introduction to East Asian Visual Culture and Beyond will look at moments in the transmission of culture vis-à-vis art forms produced and transmitted throughout and beyond East Asia.
-This course will focus on the production of art forms, such as scrolls, woodblock prints, ceramics, and architectural forms as episodes in exchange and innovation.
-This program is ideal for people who are interested in an introductory course on East Asian art history and cultural transmission, and those who are looking for a refresher on key art historical concepts.
-During this program, we will compare and contrast artistic productions of different styles and periods, while focusing on translating these artistic examples of tradition, exchange, and innovation into useful classroom materials.
+Tradition, Exchange, and Innovation in Art: An Introduction to East Asian Visual Culture and Beyond looked at moments in the transmission of culture vis-à-vis art forms produced and transmitted throughout and beyond East Asia.
+This course focused on the production of art forms, such as scrolls, woodblock prints, ceramics, and architectural forms as episodes in exchange and innovation.
+This program was ideal for people interested in an introductory course on East Asian art history and cultural transmission, and those looking for a refresher on key art historical concepts.
+During this program, participants compared artistic productions of different styles and periods, while focusing on translating these artistic examples of tradition, exchange, and innovation into useful classroom materials.

-Course material include primary and secondary source materials, art historical approaches, in addition to resources for inclusion in the classroom.
-No prior knowledge of the subject matter is required.
+Course material included primary and secondary source materials, art historical approaches, in addition to resources for inclusion in the classroom.
+No prior knowledge of the subject matter was required.

-This seminar is sponsored by the East Asia Resource Center (EARC), University of Washington, in conjunction with the National Consortium for Teaching about Asia (NCTA).
+This seminar was sponsored by the East Asia Resource Center (EARC), University of Washington, in conjunction with the National Consortium for Teaching about Asia (NCTA).

 July 15-19, 2019